Outright-Graham/disable_wpautop/README.md

 # disable_wpautop
-Very simple way to turn of the auto p tag in WordPress.
+Very simple way to turn off the "auto p" function in WordPress.
 Activating this plugin will enable the function, no additional effort needed from the dashboard of WordPress.